EMDR Therapy Myths & Facts: Insights from Sowania Germain

 Myth #4: EMDR Only Works for Adults

 Another misconception is that EMDR is only effective for adults.
 While the therapy is most commonly associated with adult trauma survivors, it is also highly effective with children and adolescents.
-In fact, EMDR has been successfully used to treat younger clients dealing with trauma, anxiety, or even difficulties adjusting to life changes like divorce or bullying.
+EMDR has been successfully used in christian family counseling settings to support younger clients dealing with trauma, anxiety, or difficulties adjusting to life changes like divorce, bullying, or even the emotional impact of infertility in the family system.

 Myth #5: EMDR is Just for People Who Want to Revisit Painful Memories